 France VAT guide

-VAT or Taxe sur la Valeur Ajoutée (TVA) was introduced in France in 1968.
-The authority responsible for VAT is the Ministry of Economic Affairs and Finance.
+VAT or Taxe sur la Valeur Ajoutée (TVA) was introduced in France in 1954 and extended across the economy in 1968.
+The tax is administered by the French tax authorities (DGFiP) under the Ministry of Economy and Finance.

 Recent updates:

-- eInvoicing: eInvoicing for B2B transactions for domestic companies is required.
-There is no eInvoicing obligation for B2C transactions and non-established VAT registered companies
+- eInvoicing: eInvoicing for B2B transactions for domestic companies is required from 1 September 2026.
+There is no eInvoicing obligation for B2C transactions, instead they are subject to eReporting obligations.

 Menu